-[#] Pregnancy tests as needed for participants on metformin based on symptoms and menstrual history and measured locally.
+Pregnancy tests as needed for participants on metformin based on symptoms and menstrual history and measured locally.

-^{} B12 for participants actively taking study metformin
+\ B12 and mid-year serum creatinine for participants actively taking study metformin

-^{} Serious adverse events will be collected at Annual, Mid-year and Interim follow-up visits.
+\\ Serious adverse events will be collected at Annual, Mid-year and Interim follow-up visits.